How do I change or cancel my will?

 Timing is crucial when it comes to making a will.
 Some people wait until they are older before they look at making a will, as we all like to assume that we will live to a ripe old age.
-However, sadly, this is not always the case and some of us are destined for an earlier than expected demise due to things such as illness or injury.
-Without a will in place our worldly possessions could end up in the wrong hands and our wishes about various important issues may never be known.
-This is why it is important to make your will sooner rather than later, so that you have something legal in place if you are the unfortunate victim of an untimely death.
+This is unfortunately not always the case due to things such as illness or injury.
+Without a will in place our worldly possessions could end up in the wrong hands and our final wishes may never be known.
+This is why it is important to make your will sooner rather than later.

-Many people decide to write a will in order to ensure that their wishes are expressed with regards to their assets and other issues after they die.
-Making a will is a hugely important process that cannot be underestimated, as is provides you with a legal channel to express what you want after your death, everything from who you want to benefit from your estate through to your wishes with regards to your funeral, family arrangements, organ donation, and much more.
+Making a will is a hugely important process, as it provides you with a legal channel to express what you want after your death.
+Everything from beneficiaries of your estate through to your wishes with regards to your funeral, family arrangements, organ donation, and much more.

-Of course, the one thing that you need to bear in mind if you make your will at an earlier age is that there is more time for your circumstances to change, which means that you may need to make changes to your will accordingly.
-There is no problem with making changes to your will – some people do this many times throughout their lives, as the various changes in their lives warrant a change in their will.
+If you make your will at an earlier age is that there is more time for your circumstances to change.
+This means that you will most likely need to make changes to your will.